vuejs/docs/src/guide/scaling-up/state-management.md

 A simpler and more straightforward solution is to extract the shared state out of the components, and manage it in a global singleton.
 With this, our component tree becomes a big "view", and any component can access the state or trigger actions, no matter where they are in the tree!

-## Simple State Management with Reactivity API
+## Simple State Management with Reactivity API {#simple-state-management-with-reactivity-api}

 <div class="options-api">